simple-as-fuck/php-api-toolkit/.github/README.md

 ### Api client service

 Api client requires guzzle client, psr client interface is not good enough because absence of async request.
-Second main dependency is some config repository, you can implement yours configuration loading.
+Second main dependency is some config, you can implement yours configuration loading.
 Optionally, you can add deprecations logger for automated logging of `Deprecated` or [Sunset](https://datatracker.ietf.org/doc/html/rfc8594) response header.

-Laravel config adapter load automatically configuration from `services.php` config, with structure:
+Laravel config load automatically configuration from `services.php` config, with structure:

 ```php
     'some_api_name' => [ // this key is value of first parameter ApiClient::request method